rmmh/skybot/docs/Plugin-development.md

 files.
 When it finds one, it runs it and examines each function to see whether it is a plugin hook.

-All plugins need to `from util import hook` in order to be callable.
+All plugins need to `from skybot.util import hook` in order to be callable.

 ## A simple example ##